natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/JA37C.md

 * High top speed of mach 1.21 at sea level
 * Competitive turning rate
 * Agile with responsive elevons at higher speeds and a large rudder
-* Moderately heavy air-to-air payload; able to carry up to six under-wing missiles and has an internally mounted 30mm cannon
+* Moderately heavy air-to-air payload; able to carry up to six under-wing missiles and has an internally mounted 30 mm cannon
 * Can carry a respectable amount of countermeasures
 * Comfortable to land thanks to a low stall speed, strong landing gear, and the ability to reverse the engine's thrust
 * Potent radar set with access to both Pulse-Doppler and track-while-scan modes, with a lengthy search range
-* Access to the deadly [[RB71]] semi-active radar missile which can out-turn the RB24J's on paper
+* Access to the deadly RB71 semi-active radar missile which can out-turn the RB24Js on paper
+* Access to rockets

 '''Cons:'''